Select City

 i

-Common signs and symptoms of edema are:-
+Common Signs and Symptoms of Edema are:-

-Swelling
+1. Swelling

-Shiny, stretched skin
+2. Shiny, stretched skin

 Edema can cause the skin above the swollen area to look stretched and shiny.
 The skin is pulled by too much fluid, which causes it to stretch.

-Pitting
+3. Pitting

 The most common cause of pitting edema is either poor circulation or the retention of excess fluid.
-You can make a dimple in the skin by gently pressing your finger into the swollen spot for at least five seconds, and then taking it off.

-Pain in the body parts
+4. Pain in the body parts

 There are two types of aching discomfort: local and widespread.
 The underlying cause of edema determines this.
 Pain in edema is caused by excess fluid and disrupted cellular activity.

-Gaining weight
+5. Gaining weight

 Fluid retention may be the cause of unexplained weight gain.
 Gaining weight can make the face, hands, feet, limbs, or abdomen look swollen.